IPv6: IPv4 address exhaustion

 Internet Protocol Version 4 (IPv4) was the first publicly used version of the Internet Protocol.
 IPv4 was developed as a research project by the Defense Advanced Research Projects Agency (DARPA), a United States Department of Defense agency, before becoming the foundation for the Internet and the World Wide Web.
 IPv4 includes an addressing system that uses numerical identifiers consisting of 32 bits.
 These addresses are typically displayed in dot-decimal notation as decimal values of four octets, each in the range 0 to 255, or 8 bits per number.
 Thus, IPv4 provides an addressing capability of 2^{32} or approximately 4.3 billion addresses.

 Address exhaustion was not initially a concern in IPv4 as this version was originally presumed to be a test of DARPA's networking concepts.
 During the first decade of operation of the Internet, it became apparent that methods had to be developed to conserve address space.
 In the early 1990s, even after the redesign of the addressing system using a classless network model, it became clear that this would not suffice to prevent IPv4 address exhaustion, and that further changes to the Internet infrastructure were needed.

 The last unassigned top-level address blocks of 16 million IPv4 addresses were allocated in February 2011 by the Internet Assigned Numbers Authority (IANA) to the five regional Internet registries (RIRs).
-However, each RIR still has available address pools and is expected to continue with standard address allocation policies until one Classless Inter-Domain Routing (CIDR) block remains.
-After that, only blocks of 1,024 addresses (/22) will be provided from the RIRs to a local Internet registry (LIR).
-As of April 2025, all of Asia-Pacific Network Information Centre (APNIC), the Réseaux IP Européens Network Coordination Centre (RIPE NCC), Latin America and Caribbean Network Information Centre (LACNIC), African Network Information Centre (AFRINIC), and American Registry for Internet Numbers (ARIN) have reached this stage.

-RIPE NCC announced that it had fully run out of IPv4 addresses on 25 November 2019, and called for greater progress on the adoption of IPv6.
+At that point, each RIR still had available address pools and was expected to continue with standard address allocation policies until one Classless Inter-Domain Routing (CIDR) block remained.

+After that, only blocks of 1,024 addresses (/22) were provided from the RIRs to a local Internet registry (LIR).
+Since then, all five RIRs—Asia-Pacific Network Information Centre (APNIC), the Réseaux IP Européens Network Coordination Centre (RIPE NCC), Latin America and Caribbean Network Information Centre (LACNIC), African Network Information Centre (AFRINIC), and American Registry for Internet Numbers (ARIN)—have reached this stage.
+RIPE NCC was the last to do so; it announced that it had fully run out of IPv4 addresses on 25 November 2019, and called for greater progress on the adoption of IPv6.